-Veteran athletics administrator Jon Palumbo, who has most recently served as athletics director at Texas A&M-Corpus Christi since 2018, will join Georgia Tech’s athletics staff as executive deputy athletics director and chief operating officer, athletics director J Batt announced.
+Veteran athletics administrator Jon Palumbo, joined Georgia Tech’s athletics staff as executive deputy athletics director and chief operating officer in November 2022.

-In his role, Palumbo will serve as Georgia Tech’s primary football administrator and oversee other internal operations.
-He officially joined the Tech staff on Nov.
-14.
+In his role, Palumbo serves as Georgia Tech’s primary football administrator and oversee other internal operations.

-Palumbo comes to The Flats after leading Texas A&M-Corpus Christi to unprecedented achievements during his four years as A.D.
+Palumbo came to The Flats after serving as director of athletics at Texas A&M-Corpus Christi.
+He led Texas A&M-Corpus Christi to unprecedented achievements during his four years as A.D.
 (2018-22), including perhaps the most successful year in school history in 2021-22.
 The Islanders’ 2021-22 highlights included:

 Other achievements during Palumbo’s four years at Texas A&M-Corpus Christi include the first women’s basketball conference championship in program history in 2019-20, a 17% increase in men’s basketball attendance prior to the Covid-19 pandemic, the Islanders’ student-athletes earning a 3.0-plus grade point average in every semester of his tenure as A.D. and the completion of an ambitious five-year strategic plan to serve as the blueprint for future success entitled “Making Waves.”